 - Write about childhood pains that have followed you into adulthood.

-- Write about how your family doesn’t define you.
+- How your family doesn’t define you.

 - Write about letting go of toxic family members to find happiness.